Alberta PNP (AAIP) 2026: All Streams Explained

 - Outside Alberta with a CRS score of 300–450?
 The Alberta Express Entry stream may be your best bet — but you cannot apply directly; you need to optimize your federal profile to attract an NOI.

 - Willing to live in a small town?
-The Rural Renewal Stream has less competition and its own separate nomination pool.
+The Rural Renewal Stream has less competition and its own base nomination allocation.

 Free Download